 Follow all guidelines

 The CDC’s current recommendation is to stay home as much as possible and practice social distancing, especially if you are at higher risk of severe illness.
 Don’t travel if you are sick or with someone who is.
-If you are planning a road trip, look up travel restrictions and local policies where you are, along your route and at your destination.
+If you are planning a road trip, look up travel restrictions and local policies where you’re currently located, along your route and at your destination.
 AAA has a map that shows statewide restrictions, and be sure to read the latest travel and road trip information from the CDC.

 Why a road trip?